 Writing To Us About Your Business License Tax Account

 If you wish to write to us regarding your business license tax account, please be sure and supply your name, address and the business license tax number with all correspondence.

 PO Box 190

 Do I Need a Business License Tax if I Become a Landlord Receiving Rents From the Rental, Leasing, Subleasing or Subletting of Residential Property Located in the City of Huntington Beach?

-If you operate a commercial or home-based nonprofit business, organization, or institution, you are exempt from obtaining a business license tax.
-An exemption letter from the Internal Revenue Service showing your 501(c)3 status will be required..
-No business license fee shall be applied with respect to any bona fide nonprofit business.
+If you operate a commercial or home-based non-profit business, organization, or institution, you are required to obtain a business license from the City but you are exempt from paying any business license taxes or fees.
+An exemption letter from the Internal Revenue Service (IRS) showing your 501(c)3 status will be required at the time of your application.

-May I Register to do Business From a Post Office Box or Private Postal Mailbox (PMB) Located Within the City of Huntington Beach?
+May I Register to do Business From a Post Office Box or Personal Mailbox (PMB) Located Within the City of Huntington Beach?

-A post office box or private postal mailbox (PMB) address may be used as the mailing address of record for receiving information regarding a Huntington Beach business license; however, a post office box or PMB address does not constitute a business location for business licensing purposes.
+A post office box or personal mailbox (PMB) address may be used as the mailing address for your business.
+A post office box or PMB address does not constitute a business location for business licensing purposes.
 A post office box or PMB address cannot be substituted as the business location address for any business, whether physically located within the City of Huntington Beach or physically located outside of the City of Huntington Beach.